simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 With difficulty one succeeds in getting plants which nurture the musk-deer.
 But how to bring this mountain pine to the laboratory?
-Below the altitude of six thousand feet, the plants perish.
+Below the altitude of 6,000 feet, the plants perish.

 - - - - -